antjori/devhub-java/README.md

 # amun

-The repository for all Java related projects.
+The repository for all Java only related projects.

 <p>Projects developed:</p>